aurimas13/CodeAcademy-AI-Course/README.md

 Details about the program can be found in the original CodeAcademy website under [here](https://codeacademy.lt/en/programavimo-kursai/artificial-intelligence-advance/).

-## Additional Material and Installation
+## Additional Material and Set Up
 [(Back to top)](#table-of-contents)

 Taught material that is not found in this repo can be inspected through [here](https://github.com/dqmis/code_academy_ai_course) as that's additional course's repository from a colleague of a Code Academy AI course.
+There you can also fin installation notes.

 ## Notebooks In Progress
 [(Back to top)](#table-of-contents)